-If $G$ is the Wagner graph, then we can greedily extend $R_{0}$ to a strictly $f$-degenerate transversal of $H$ because of $\Delta(G) = 3$.
+If $G$ is the Wagner graph, then we can greedily extend $R_{0}$ to a strictly $f$-degenerate transversal of $H$ since $G$ is 3-regular.

-By \autoref{23SUMS}, we may assume that $G$ is a $2$-sum or $3$-sum of maximal $K_{5}$-minor-free graphs $G_{1}$ and $G_{2}$ with $K \subset G_{1}$.
-By the minimality and \autoref{F-EXTEND}, $R_{0}$ can be extended to a strictly $f$-degenerate transversal $H$, a contradiction. \end{proof}
+By \autoref{23SUMS}, assume that $G$ is a $2$-sum or $3$-sum of two maximal $K_{5}$-minor-free graphs $G_{1}$ and $G_{2}$ with $K \subset G_{1}$.
+By minimality and \autoref{F-EXTEND}, $R_{0}$ can be extended to a strictly $f$-degenerate transversal of $H$. \end{proof}

-In \autoref{F-NT} and \autoref{F-M}, there is a restriction on $f$, \ie the range of the function $f$ is a subset of $\{0, 1, 2\}$.
-If the restriction can be dropped, the results can imply two theorems by Thomassen.
-Thomassen proved that every planar graph can be partitioned into an independent set and a $3$-degenerate graph \cite{MR1866722}, and every planar graph can be partitioned into a forest and a $2$-degenerate graph \cite{MR1358992}.
-So we made the following conjecture in \cite{Lu2019a}.
+In Theorems \ref{F-NT} and \ref{F-M}, there is a restriction on $f$, \ie the range of $f$ is a subset of $\{0, 1, 2\}$.
+If the restriction can be dropped, the results can imply two theorems due to Thomassen.
+Thomassen proved that every planar graph can be partitioned into a $3$-degenerate graph and an independent set \cite{MR1866722}, and every planar graph can be partitioned into a $2$-degenerate graph and a forest \cite{MR1358992}.
+So the second author and some others made the following conjecture in \cite{MR4357325}.